 Keep your computer’s internals clean with these simple tips.
-Do you have dust buildup in your laptop?
+Do you have dust buildup in your PC?
 Is it causing performance issues or overheating?
-Check out this guide to keep your laptop running at its best!
+Check out this guide to clean computer from dust.

 - How to clean dust from PC without compressed air

 - How often should you clean your PC of dust?

 - Does cleaning dust from a computer make it faster?

 - Is it OK to use a vacuum to clean a computer?

 - How to clean dust from a laptop

-- What tools are needed to open a computer?
+- What tools are needed to clean a computer?

 - What if my computer is overheating?

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 As an Amazon Associate, I earn from qualifying purchases.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 How To Clean Dust Out Of A Computer:

 Note: Be careful about static discharge, as it can damage computer components.
 Always follow the anti-static precautions listed in your computer’s manual.

 Follow these 12 steps to properly clean dust from your computer, fan, and case.